gm50x/baselime-k8s-sandbox/README.md

 ## Baselime Observability K8S Integration Example

-Capturing Container Logs from K8S with FluentD and Injecting to Baselime.IO Via HTTP
+Capturing Container Logs from K8S with FluentD and sending to Baselime.IO via HTTP

 In this example we have two services that will communicate via HTTP and AMQP.
 Marco and Polo, both exposed in the k8s ingress.